Ditached/ARPlacementKit-Docs/docs/quick-start.md

 !!! note

-    If the XR Environment (e.g. the kitchen scene) is not visible in the XR Environment window, restart the Unity Editor again.
+    If the XR Environment (e.g. the kitchen scene) is not visible in the XR Environment and/or Game window, restart the Unity Editor again.

 ## 6. Test the setup